The Spirit of Aloha

 Dinner is served family-style, which means it is brought to the table in large serving dishes and you share dip your meal out of the dishes.
 There are three courses.

-- Tropical Mixed Greens Salad with a Mango Poppy Seed Dressing
+- Tropical Mixed Greens Salad with a Ginger Lime Dressing

 - Pineapple-Coconut Bread